 South Fraser Transmission Relocation

 As of September 6, 2017, construction work on the South Fraser Transmission Relocation project has been suspended, pending a provincial government review of the George Massey Tunnel Replacement project.
-Crews are safely winding down work at all of our sites in Delta and Richmond and on Deas Island.
-Work will continue at two sites in Richmond until early fall to ensure they're left safe for the public and the environment.
+Crews have safely wrapped up work at all of our sites in Delta and Richmond and on Deas Island to ensure the the sites have been left safe for the public and the environment.
 We'll provide updates as available.